jjinux/doc-code-verify/README.md

 Example blocks may overlap with one another.

-If two blocks share the same name, they'll be concatenated.
+If two blocks have the same name, it'll display a warning.

 If you leave out the END for a block, it'll include the rest of the file.